nielsdoorn/nielsdoorn.github.io/index.md

 - can be taught from the start of the program

 In the end, all computer science graduates should be ["Test Infected"](http://web.archive.org/web/20210323123335/https://junit.sourceforge.net/doc/testinfected/testing.htm), a term coined by Martin Fowler to describe the intrinsic motivation to not accept untested software (although I prefer the term `Test Obsessed`).
-For this research, I am using Design Research in Education.
+For this research, I am using Design Research in Education as a basis.

 ## Current research